|Take Your Photography to the Next Dimension|

 |How to make 3D Images in Photoshop (Anaglyphic)|

-The principle involves showing two images of a specific color slightly off-set and then blocking/filtering one of the images from view from only one eye.
+The principle involves showing two images with a specific color, slightly off-set, while blocking/filtering one of the images from view from only one eye.
 Movie theaters use the same principle today only they use a special screen, special polarized light and polarized lenses in the glasses.

-The jig needed to take the two required images is essentially a sliding dovetail with the camera attached.
+The jig that you need for the two required images is essentially a sliding dovetail with the camera attached.

-The bolt only goes through the dovetail.
-The dovetail and bolt are free to slide in the dovetailed groove.
+The bolt only goes through the dovetail and the bolt is free to slide in the dovetailed groove.
 The bolt is also counter sunk.

 |(Click small images below to enlarge)|